The Federal Judiciary

-The District of Kansas consists of the headquarters office located in Wichita, and two divisional offices located in Kansas City and Topeka
+The District of Kansas consists of the headquarters office located in Topeka, and two divisional offices located in Kansas City and Wichita.

 The U.S. Probation and Pretrial Services Office performs several functions for the Court and other agencies.
 The office performs pretrial service duties by conducting pretrial bond investigations and preparing bond reports for the Court.
 The office prepares presentence investigation reports on defendants to be sentenced by the Court.
 The presentence report is a comprehensive document, containing factual information about the offense, the offender’s criminal history, personal history and sentencing options available to the judge.

 Additionally, the Probation Office is responsible for supervising offenders on probation, supervised release, parole, military parole, diversion and pretrial release.
 In addition to supervising offenders to ensure compliance with the terms and conditions of supervision, officers provide assist in solving family problems, securing jobs, making treatment referrals, and provide other services as needed.